-- ✓ The configuration called "Standalone" meaning the eTravel 2.3 is the only applet selectable on the platform (GP221 "Final application" privilege). - ✓ The configuration called "Open" meaning eTravel 2.3 is selectable among other applets on the platform.
+- ✓ The configuration called "Standalone" meaning the Digital Identity 1.0.A and eTravel 2.5.A are the only applets selectable on the platform (GP221 "Final application" privilege). - ✓ The configuration called "Open" meaning Digital Identity 1.0.A and eTravel 2.5.A are selectable among other applets on the platform. - The list of the applets can be found in the Platform Security Target [ST-Platform] §2.2 Product Architecture

 The TOE is delivered to the Personalization Agent with data and guidance documentation in order to perform the personalization of the product.
-In addition, the Personalization Key is delivered from the MRTD Manufacturer to the Personalization Agent.
+In addition, the Personalization Key is delivered from the Card Manufacturer to the Personalization Agent.
 The Personalization Key is generated on the Manufacturing Site and transmitted to the Personalization Agent through a secured method (Key Ceremony involving Security Agents on a dedicated secure environment with KMS devices).
 Depending on customer needs and preferences, the Personalization Key could also be generated on the Personalization Agent side (dedicated secure environment with KMS devices) and transmitted to the Manufacturing site through a secure method (Key Ceremony involving Security Agents) in order to be integrated to the TOE.